DanielGarciaGuillen/danielgg.com/content/how-javascript-works-closure/index.md

 Continuing to improve my understanding of JS, I want to take a look at how closure works.

-I think not many people junior/mid-level developers understand the concept of closure.
+I think not many junior/mid-level developers understand the concept of closure.

 I want to create on this post a reference for it, so whenever you want to refresh what was closure about, you can check it!